-Nasal polyps are common, noncancerous, teardrop-shaped growths that form in the nose or sinuses, usually around the area where the sinuses open into the nasal cavity.
+Nasal polyps are common, noncancerous, teardrop-shaped growths that form in the nose or sinuses.
+They’re usually found around the area where the sinuses open into the nasal cavity.
 Mature ones look like peeled grapes.

-Often associated with allergies or asthma, nasal polyps may cause no symptoms, especially if they're small and don’t need treatment.
+Often linked to allergies or asthma, they may cause no symptoms, especially if they're small and don’t need treatment.
 Larger ones can block normal drainage from the sinuses.
-When too much mucus accumulates in the sinuses, it can become infected, which accounts for the thick, discolored drainage in the nose and throat that affects many people with nasal polyps.
+When too much mucus builds up in the sinuses, it can become infected.

-Most people with nasal polyps have runny nose, sneezing, and postnasal drip; about 75% have a decreased sense of smell.
-Many people also develop asthmatic symptoms such as wheezing, sinus infections, and sensitivity to fumes, odors, dusts, and chemicals.
-Less commonly, people with nasal polyps also have a severe allergy to aspirin and reaction to yellow dyes.
+Many people also have wheezing, sinus infections, and sensitivity to fumes, odors, dusts, and chemicals.
+It’s less common, but some people with nasal polyps also have a severe allergy to aspirin and reaction to yellow dyes.
 If you know you have that allergy, ask your doctor to check for nasal polyps.